FotoForensics provides budding researchers and professional investigators access to cutting-edge tools for digital photo forensics.

 This free service is available to everyone.
 It is intended to give people an introduction to digital photo forensics and image analysis.
 This site does not draw conclusions or interpret results; it just shows raw data.
 As such, the algorithms on this free service are not intended for commercial uses.
 FotoForensics takes no responsibility for inaccurate, incorrect, or misleading analysis interpretations.

 FotoForensics works best with HTML5 and CSS3.
 This includes most up-to-date web browsers.
 Browsers older than Internet Explorer 9, Firefox version 10, or Chrome version 10 are unlikely to work well with this site.

-This web site is used by forensic researchers.
-Uploaded pictures may be viewed by the site administrators and research partners.
+This public web site is used by forensic researchers.
+Uploaded pictures will likely be viewed by the site administrators and research partners.

 Please consider the content you are uploading.
 If you would not show it to your parents or children, then it probably does not belong here.
 People who upload pornography, nudity, or sexually explicit content will be banned.

 There are many different file types for storing pictures.
-However, this service only supports JPEG and PNG files.
+However, this service only supports JPEG, PNG, and WebP files.
 This is because other formats will not work well with the available algorithms or consume too many system resources.
 For example:

 Other image file formats have these same limitations.
 They either consume too much disk space, take too long to process, or contain multiple pictures.
-This public site strictly processes JPEG and PNG files because they are compressed efficiently and work well with the algorithms available to this free service.
+This public site strictly processes JPEG, PNG, and WebP files because they are compressed efficiently and work well with the algorithms available to this free service.

 Occasionally the uploaded picture does not look like you expected.
 It may appear inverted, rotated, or even larger than you thought.